 “The power of the Striper Cup to influence striper conservation lies not in the small number of fish weighed but in the big number of passionate anglers who participate.
 The Striper Cup and StriperFest are proof for the politicians and representatives who make the decisions on how to manage the striped bass fishery that there is a huge community of Northeast fishermen who care deeply about the future of striped bass and are willing to accept conservative regulations to maintain a high-quality fishery.”Chris Megan, Publisher of On The Water

-Fishermen have embraced these rules, and as a result, in 2014 we received just one striped bass weigh-in for every seven fishermen who participated in the five-month tournament.
-To put that in different terms, the average Striper Cup participant weighs in one fish every 7 years.
+Fishermen have embraced these rules, and as a result, in 2017 we received just one striped bass weigh-in for every nine fishermen who participated in the five-month tournament.
+To put that in different terms, the average Striper Cup participant weighs in one fish every 9 years.

 While running a conservation-minded tournament was always an important goal, the power of the Striper Cup to influence striper conservation lies not in the small number of fish weighed but in the big number of passionate anglers who participate.
 There is great power in those numbers, and in 2014 we were able to wield that power to influence the way striped bass are managed by the Atlantic State Marine Fisheries Commission (ASMFC).
 In 2014, we supported the most conservative of three management options put forth by the ASMFC, and encouraged On The Water readers, Striper Cup participants, Striper Cup sponsors, and the American Sportfishing Association (ASA) to do the same.
 (You can read our comment letter here.)